1st Reading – Jonah 3: 1-5, 10

 The Gospel – Mark 1: 14 – 20

 Joseph Fitzmyer, a New Testament scholar, notes how strange this metaphor of ‘catching people like fish’ seems to be.
-The mission of the disciples was to bring them to salvation (fullness of health).
-Yet, what fishermen do to fish is far from salutary!
+The mission of the disciples was to bring people to salvation (fullness of health).
+Yet, fishermen eat fish, not save them!
 He points out, though, that the Greek term that Jesus used to say that they would be ‘catchers or netters’ of humanity could literally be translated as “you will be taking them alive.”
 The strange metaphor then comes to mean that those ‘caught’ or ‘netted’ by Peter and the others would be saved from death and gathered into God’s Kingdom.
 (Celebrations, Feb.
 1998)

 Martin Luther King responded profoundly to God’s call of justice with great hope, faith, and love – even in the midst of violence and hatred: “If you lose hope, somehow you lose vitality that keeps life moving, you lose that courage to be . . . so today, I still have a dream.”